 Little Monster at School also features the return of the epic paper airplane.
 On Page 12, one of the kids inside the school for recess decides to throw a paper airplane out; when he tosses it, the heavy metal music plays when it flies.

-The Recurring Riff in Arthur's Birthday is an upbeat remix of the tune from Arthur's Teacher Trouble.
+The Theme Tune in Arthur's Birthday is an upbeat remix of the tune from Arthur's Teacher Trouble.

 Compressed Adaptation: The New Kid on the Block only features 17 of the original 100+ poems found in the original book for obvious reasons.